JPasogias/Valencia_UPV/README.md

 Repository for Valencia_UPV team code for the 2017 igem competition

 PlantLabCo raises to todays Plant SynBio researchers problems.
-This multifunctional website contains a repository that unifies all experimentsâ€™ results increasing current scientific work.
-Furthermore, software modeling tool is integrated to ease the mathematical modelsâ€™ generation of genetic circuits.
-All guided by a developed metadataâ€™s standard accepted and reviewed by professors and researchers, unifying registered information and allowing data mining.
+This multifunctional website contains a repository that unifies all experiments' results increasing current scientific work.
+Furthermore, software modeling tool is integrated to ease the mathematical models' generation of genetic circuits.
+All guided by a developed metadata's standard accepted and reviewed by professors and researchers, unifying registered information and allowing data mining.

 #Demo